manticoresoftware/manticoresearch/manual/Searching/Options.md

 ### jieba_mode
 Specifies the Jieba segmentation mode for the query.

-When using Jieba Chinese segmentation, it may be beneficial in some cases to use different segmentation modes for tokenizing the documents and the query.
-For a full list of modes see [jieba_mode](Creating_a_table/NLP_and_tokenization/Morphology.md#jieba_mode)
+When using Jieba Chinese segmentation, it can sometimes help to use different segmentation modes for tokenizing the documents and the query.
+For a complete list of modes, refer to [jieba_mode](Creating_a_table/NLP_and_tokenization/Morphology.md#jieba_mode).

 ### index_weights
 Named integer list.
 Per-table user weights for ranking.